Protecting Support for Federal Education Research and Data

 Official comments by AERA on administration actions.
 Learn more

-Recent letters to Congress from the AERA and the scientific community, and from Congress to the administration.
+Letters and testimony to Congress from AERA and the scientific community, and from Congress to the administration.
 Learn more

 News reports from AERA.
 Learn more